 In less than 6 months, the restaurant was named one of the country’s top 10 new eateries by Gayot.com However just as quickly, the restaurant dropped the name “di Asprinio,” and was known as just Forte.

 Investor Robert Cuillo confirmed that Asprinio is no longer part of the restaurant.
 They are changing the menu, with prices being cut in half.
 The executive chef, Mark Liberman has been at the restaurant since it’s inception and will continue to run the kitchen, which means (hopefully,) the quality of the food should not suffer.
-I tried to check out the website to take a look at the new menu, but it appears the site www.fortepalmbeach.com is still being updated.
+I tried to check out the website to take a look at the new menu, but it appears that the restaurant has closed permanently.